afaraone/anagram/README.md

   return 'Entry not found'
 };
 ```
+Please check `src/solver.js` to see the functions for making an anagram call.

 ## Reflection
 Overall I am quite happy with my attempt.
 I think I made the correct decision to create a dictionary file.
 As mentioned before, I'm a bit dissapointed I couldn't succesfully mock the calls to `fs` for testing `writeDictionary`.